Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="AppendixA"></a>
 ## Appendix A: Get the SAS Token
+**Note:** In these steps, SAS Token refers to the Shared Access Signature Token.
 1. From the Azure Portal [here](https://portal.azure.com/#home), click *Resource Groups*.
 2. From the left column, click on the storage account that you uploaded the SAS 9.4 order files to.
 3. Expand *BLOB CONTAINERS*.
 Verify that your order files are inside the blob container.